 Congratulations on your pregnancy (or your intention to be

-on the various hazards in your working environment that may impact your
+various hazards in your working environment that may impact your fertility, the

-fertility, the health of your baby, or both.
-We encourage you to review it and
+health of your baby, or both.
+(Additional information on our radiation webpage.)
+We encourage you to share it with your doctor,

 pregnancy.
-In others, it may be not be possible to stop flying during your
+In others, it may not be possible to stop flying during your

 pregnancy (or when trying to conceive), but you may be able to bid for flights